subquery/documentation/docs/subquery_network/delegators/rewards.md

 Delegators will only receive revenue for staking [Eras](../introduction/era.md) that they were a part of for the entire period.
 For example, if they join a staking Era in the middle of the relevant period, then they will not earn any Query Fee revenue for that particular Era.

-If an Node Operator wishes to increase the Node Operator Commission Rate that they offer to their Delegators, they must advertise this for an entire staking [Era](../introduction/era.md).
+If a Node Operator wishes to increase the Node Operator Commission Rate that they offer to their Delegators, they must advertise this for an entire staking [Era](../introduction/era.md).
 The Node Operator will be able to decrease their Node Operator Commission Rate at any point to raise more delegated SQT for staking in the short term.
 Delegators can withdraw or undelegate their staked amount at any time, but they will forfeit any rewards earned within the staking Era (as they were not part of the delegation pool for the entire duration of the staking Era).

 ![Token economic flow](/assets/img/network/token_economy.png)